charon25/FythonProgrammingLanguage/README.md

 ```

 Where the parameters are :
- - `input file path` : mandatory argument containing the input of the interpreter (either Fython, deltas or assembly) ;
+ - `input file path` : required argument containing the input of the interpreter (either Fython, deltas or assembly) ;
  - `output file path` : the output of the interpreter, mandatory if the code is not executed, but outputted to another format ;
  - `--input-type` (or `-i`) : the type of the input.
 Either `p` for a Fython/Python code (default), `d` for a list of deltas or `a` for assembly ;
  - `--output-type` (or `-o`) : the type of the output.
 Either `d` for the list of deltas, `a` for the assembly or `e` to execute the code (default) ;